 Creating Custom Checks

-Generating checks
+Generating code checks

 - Typescript